Our Services

 This condition can:

-If you or a bed partner notice unusual behaviors during sleep — such as kicking, shouting, or flailing while dreaming — it's important to understand what might be happening and whether medical evaluation is needed.
+If you or a bed partner notice unusual behaviors during sleep — such as kicking, shouting, or flailing while dreaming — it's worth taking a moment to check your symptoms with a free AI-powered tool that can help you understand what might be happening and whether medical evaluation is needed.

 Early assessment matters, as REM Sleep Behavior Disorder can sometimes be associated with underlying neurological conditions.